ghoulmann/cs-curriculum/year_1.rst

 * Given values, determine volts, watts, ohms, amps using Ohm's law.
 * Reason abstractly and quantitatively
 * analyze and design simple algorithms
+* Identify how participatory cultures work to support the growth and contributions of their members [Jenkins]

 *Level 3*